/

 🇺🇸 USA

 In the US, the closest equivalent to UK FTTC is usually FTTN + DSL (often VDSL).
-Separately, cable providers (Xfinity/Spectrum) use HFC (hybrid fibre-coax) — a different hybrid network that can deliver high download speeds but often has weaker uploads than full fibre.
+Separately, cable providers use HFC (hybrid fibre-coax) — a different hybrid network that can deliver high download speeds but often has weaker uploads than full fibre.

 4. PART-FIBRE VS FULL FIBRE